 - On each team, two parents serve as coaches (one coach supervises robots, and one coach supervises projects)

 - Two other parents serve as team supporters.

 - Without parental support, this enrichment is not possible.

-- In the past, we have fielded up to 3 teams with 4 to 5 students per team.
+- In the past, we have fielded up to 4 teams with 8 students per team.
+This was very suboptimal.

-- We have 7 EV3 Mindstorm kits with an abundance of spare parts all organized in portable storage containers.
+- We have Spike Prime and EV3 Mindstorm kits with many spare parts, all organized in portable storage containers.

 - We have 3 competition boards for practicing robot missions.

-- Mr. Karl Schaefer has managed the FLL program for over five years and will assist with the teams with regards to registration, purchases, and overall coordination of practices and teams.
+- Mr. Karl Schaefer has managed the FLL program for over five years and will assist the teams with registration, purchases, and overall coordination of practices and teams.